 Where to stay in Porto?
 Neighborhood by neighborhood, we tell you everything to help you find the best hotel to stay in Porto!

-Porto, the second largest and most populous city in Portugal after Lisbon, has a number of qualifiers in it: romantic, attractive, popular, authentic and picturesque.
-As such, it is regularly named as the “Best European Destination of the Year”, and attracts 4 to 5 million tourists each year.
-With a population of 237,591 (2011), the “capital of the north” is world famous for port wine, but it enjoys many other charms.
-Its historic center has been on the UNESCO World Heritage List since 1996.
+The second-largest and most populous city in Portugal after Lisbon, Porto has it all: romantic, attractive, popular, authentic, and picturesque.
+As such, it is regularly cited as the “Best European Destination of the Year”, and attracts 4 to 5 million tourists every year.
+With a population of 237,591 (2011), the “capital of the north” is world-famous for its port wine, and yet the city houses a wealth of other charms.
+Its historic center has been listed as a UNESCO World Heritage Site since 1996.

-If you have planned to visit Porto, you will have to find a place to stay: accomodation for rent (Airbnb, Wimdu, etc.), hotels … But it will primarily target a neighborhood to stay that meets your expectations and to your budget.
-You may feel drowned in information when you have landed in an unknown city, so the editors have pre-ordered the work: here is a brief presentation of the neighborhoods where to stay in Porto.
+If you plan to visit Porto, you will need to find accommodation that best suits your needs.
+A range of options are available, from local apartments for rent (Airbnb, Wimdu, etc.) to hotels… Yet your primary concern should be to select a neighbourhood that meets your expectations and your budget.
+You may feel overwhelmed with information upon arriving in a foreign city, so the editors have attempted to make your life easier: here is a brief presentation of the best areas to stay in Porto.

 Ribeira, the old town